-- 5.70.
-The COO has delegated authority to invest the surplus cash funds of Bield in accordance with the TMS and in accordance with the terms of this Policy. - 5.71.
-The following are approved investment instruments: - Deposits with UK banks and building societies - Certificates of deposit issued by banks and building societies - Loans to local authorities with credit ratings no lower than the UK government's - UK and devolved government and local authority securities (treasury bills and gilts) - [AAA rated Low Volatility Net Asset Value money market funds] - 5.72.
-Any investments will only be made with organisations that meet the criteria set out at TMP 1.1 above. - 5.73.
-Tradable instruments (b and d above) will only be used where the intention is to hold them to maturity, except in the case of funds held in investment funds, which are managed by external fund managers. - 5.74.
-Bield will only use money brokers if approved by A&R. - 5.75.
+- 5.71.
+The FD has delegated authority to invest the surplus cash funds of Bield in accordance with the TMS and in accordance with the terms of this Policy. - 5.72.
+The following are approved investment instruments: - Deposits with UK banks ,building societies and Money Market - Certificates of deposit issued by banks and building societies, Notes and Bills - [Government bonds/debt rated no lower than the UK government's. - Corporate debt rated investment grade by rating agencies Moody's or S&P or no lower than the UK Government's. - 5.73.
+Any investments will only be made with organisations that meet the criteria set out at TMP 1.1 above. - 5.74.
+Tradable instruments (b and d above) will only be used where the intention is to hold them to maturity, except in the case of funds held in investment funds, which are managed by external fund managers. - 5.75.
+Bield will only use money brokers if approved by GB. - 5.76.
 Transactions must be documented showing details of the counterparty, credit rating, trade date, settlement date, maturity date, and interest rate.
-The record of transactions will be reviewed periodically by the COO to ensure compliance with this policy, and made available to auditors on demand. - 5.76.
-All investments will, where possible, be made with Bield's CHAPS Transfer Service and transfers should be made in accordance with Bield's rules for its use. - 5.77.
+The record of transactions will be reviewed periodically by the FD to ensure compliance with this policy, and made available to auditors on demand. - 5.77.
+All investments will, where possible, be made with Bield's CHAPS Transfer Service and transfers should be made in accordance with Bield's rules for its use.

+- 5.78.
 Officers have a responsibility to keep abreast of market movements and developments.
-They may seek professional advice or subscribe to market information services for this purpose. - 5.78.
+They may seek professional advice or subscribe to market information services for this purpose. - 5.79.
 We will undertake treasury management activities by employing only those instruments, methods, and techniques detailed in this TMP.